MicrosoftDocs/win32/desktop-src/NAP/inapcomponentconfig2-invokeuifromconfigblob.md

 ---
 title: INapComponentConfig2 InvokeUIFromConfigBlob method
-description: Is implemented by system health validators (SHVs) as needed to load the configuration of a remote or local machine in memory and display a UI that allows manipulation of the configuration data. ms.assetid: '9c012690-6751-4a47-8683-74abac610c77'
+description: Is implemented by system health validators (SHVs) as needed to load the configuration of a remote or local machine in memory and display a UI that allows manipulation of the configuration data. ms.assetid: 9c012690-6751-4a47-8683-74abac610c77
+keywords:
+- InvokeUIFromConfigBlob method NAP
-keywords: ["InvokeUIFromConfigBlob method NAP", "InvokeUIFromConfigBlob method NAP , INapComponentConfig2 interface", "INapComponentConfig2 interface NAP , InvokeUIFromConfigBlob method"]
+- InvokeUIFromConfigBlob method NAP , INapComponentConfig2 interface
+- INapComponentConfig2 interface NAP , InvokeUIFromConfigBlob method
 topic_type:
 - apiref
 api_name: